xavierfoucrier/inbox-notifier/README.md

 * :package: [Gmail Notifier 1.5.2](https://github.com/xavierfoucrier/gmail-notifier/releases/download/v1.5.2-release/Gmail.Notifier.1.5.2.exe)

 #### Portable version
 The portable version is made for users who want to install the application on a **USB key**, or **removable drive**.
 In the uninstall process, you will need to manually remove some files from the *%AppData%* folder or edit the registry to completely remove the application from your computer.
-Portable versions are no longer available since official 1.0 release.
+Portable versions are **no longer available since official 1.0 release**.
 Recommanded for beta-tester users.

 #### Old versions